mmckegg/contextdb/README.md

 It will recieve live events from the database for all specified matchers until `datasource.destroy()` is called.

+Changes pushed in using `datasource.pushChange` will be checked against matchers and if pass, applied to the database.

 `matcherRefs` is order sensitive as params can refer to the result of another matcher.

 ### datasource.emitChangesSince(timestamp)